polazarus/opam/doc/pages/Packaging.md

 ## Getting a full OPAM package

 There are still two things missing for a complete package.
 * An appealing description.
-Put it in a simple utf-8 text file named `descr`.
+Put it in a simple UTF-8 text file named `descr`.
-  Like for git commits, the first line is a short summary, and a longer text may follow.
+  Like for Git commits, the first line is a short summary, and a longer text may follow.
 * An URL where OPAM may download the project source for the release.
-If your project is hosted on github, pushing `TAG` will automatically provide https://github.com/me/project/archive/TAG.zip.
-This shoud be put in an `url` file, with a format similar to that of `opam`:
+If your project is hosted on GitHub, pushing `TAG` will automatically provide https://github.com/me/project/archive/TAG.zip.
+This should be put in an `url` file, with a format similar to that of `opam`:

     ```